ben-davis/notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 # Chapter 1 - Introduction to Algorithm Design
-Algorithm's are procedures that solves *problems*.
-It must, in order to be correct, solve all *instances* of that problem.
+Algorithm's are procedures that solves *problems*.seta It must, in order to be correct, solve all *instances* of that problem.
 The difference between a general, well-specified problem and instances of that problem are key.
 Algorithms that only solve a subset of instances, and not the problem more generally, are incorrect.

 Three desirable properties of a good algorithm:
 1. Correct